MattDodsonEnglish/English-Learning-Wiki/README.md

 Finally we can talk about large complex relationships using highly specialized vocabulary.
-We can even use this vocabulary to talk about complex event sequences in worlds that never were, about consequences of things that never happened.
+We can even use this vocabulary to talk about complex event sequences the past times of worlds that never were, hypothetical consequences of actions that never happened.

 >If Marvin hadn't caught that logic error, we would have probably spent the next few months spiraling downward into a work-induced depression, patching a new